Summary ꙳ Objectives

 - Needles have lower wind resistance than big, flat leaves, so they’re less likely to make the tree fall over during a big storm.

 - Needles are tough for insects to eat...

-For each tree of your map, look at its buds: what color are they?
+For each tree on your map, look at its buds: what color are they?
 Does the bud have a cover?
-And it that cover smooth, have scales or fuzzy?
+And is that cover smooth, has scales, or is fuzzy?
 Think about how the cover might help during the winter months.
 Is it just one bud at a time, or are they rather clustered?
 What do you think will come out of that bud: a leaf or a flower?
 Note all that and enjoy bud sketching...

 ▹ Flowers, Cones & Fruits.
 If the tree is flowering or fruiting, draw a few of them.
 Count the petals up to 8 as they might help to identify the tree.
 Are they in a cluster?
 However, if there are more than 8 petals, then chances are that that won't help.